Professor of Kinesiology and Sport

 Glenna G. Bower has two primary research areas of interest.
 The first is mentoring women in leadership positions within sport and the second is experiential learning.
 In addition, research teams sometimes request her assistance because of my expertise as a qualitative methodologist.
 Her methodology experience has included phenomenological, grounded theory, case study, and ethnography genres along with using a mixed method approach.

-Glenna G. Bower is the Associate Dean of the Pott College of Science, Engineering, and Education and the Chair and Professor in the Kinesiology and Sport Department at the University of Southern Indiana (USI).
+Glenna G. Bower is a Professor in the Kinesiology & Sport Department and Associate Dean of the Pott College of Science, Engineering, and Education at the University of Southern Indiana (USI).
 She holds a Ph.D. in Educational Leadership and Organizational Development with a concentration in Sport Administration from the University of Louisville, an M.A. in Physical Education with a concentration in Adult Fitness from Indiana State University and a B.S. in Physical Education from the University of Southern Indiana with a minor in Psychology.
-Prior to becoming Chair and Associate Professor, Bower served as an Assistant Professor within the USI PE Department, an adjunct instructor in the Sport Administration Program at the University of Louisville, and as Assistant Director of Recreation Fitness and Wellness at USI.
+Prior to becoming Professor, and Associate Dean Bower served as the Chair of t, an adjunct instructor in the Sport Administration Program at the University of Louisville, and as Assistant Director of Recreation Fitness and Wellness at USI.
 Bower also served in corporate fitness at Mead Johnson Nutritionals and General Electric in Evansville, IN and Ameritech in Chicago, IL.